+Being a photographer in Indonesia, I of course wanted to see everything at the best time of day.
 The choice to see Borobudur at sunrise made the visit even more special: it is hard to capture even in a photo how beautiful the blues, reds and pinks were.
-And then the view over the jungle surrounding the temple and the volcanos, farther away.
+And then the view over the jungle surrounding the temple and the volcanoes, farther away.

 After a couple of days in Java we took a flight to Bali, arguably the most famous island in Indonesia.
 The Hindu heritage and the peculiar traditions make Bali unique among the 13 thousand island of Indonesia.
 It is full of Australian surfers and holistic centers teaching yoga.
 Coming from Venice, I am very good at avoiding the tourist traps, so I am not going to recommend hipster cafès in Bali.